155th Mechanized Brigade: Pokrovsk offensive and desertions

 In November 2024, the 155th Brigade was deployed south of Pokrovsk to help hold positions including Shevchenko.
 It reportedly suffered heavy losses during its first few days of combat.
 It had been split and its elements assigned to the experienced brigades fighting in the same area, the 25th Airborne Brigade and the 68th Jaeger Brigade.

-On 14 December, Ukrainian journalist Yuri Butusov brought attention to the problems within the brigade in a report on his YouTube channel, which was followed up with an article published on 31 December 2024.
+On 14 December, Ukrainian journalist Yurii Butusov brought attention to the problems within the brigade in a report on his YouTube channel, which was followed up with an article published on 31 December 2024.
 According to this article, the brigade had suffered from serious organizational problems since its inception.
 Operational Command West, responsible for the formation of the brigade, lacked the resources, manpower and command staff needed to create a new unit.
 The manning of the brigade started only in June, but in July and August more than 2,550 soldiers were taken away to replenish other units, effectively negating four months of work.
 By the time the brigade was sent to France for training in October, there were 935 instances of soldiers being AWOL, and 50 soldiers are known to have deserted in France.

 The latter raised questions among the French leadership, which prompted the Ukrainian Stavka to launch an investigation by the Ukrainian SBI to determine who is responsible for the desertions.
 As a result, the brigade commander, Colonel Dmytro Ryumshin, was removed from his post just days after returning from France on November 30 (other sources state that Ryumshin left command on December 12).
 While the brigade command was in France, 700 more newly recruited men stationed in Ukraine went AWOL without ever seeing their commanders.
 After the removal of the commander, the Ukrainian commander-in-chief Oleksandr Syrskyi sent a commission consisting of the OC West commander Volodymyr Shvediuk and chief of staff Oleksandr Seletsky to improve the combat effectiveness of the brigade.
 On 30 December, Seletsky died, reportedly from a heart attack.
 Additional 198 men went AWOL during the first week of December.
 The Kyiv Post reported that by 4 January 2025, the brigade had reassigned all of its CAESAR self-propelled howitzers, most of its VAB APCs, and a portion of its Leopard 2 tanks to other Ukrainian formations.